 Since launching in 2005, Google Maps has become the world’s most popular piece of mapping software.
-Nowadays, more than one billion people use the app per month - little surprise, given it has long surpassed its original mapping remit.
-As well as accurate maps, Google Maps is now capable of intuitive GPS navigation with a multitude of options, search functionality, local business reviews, Street View, and much more.
+More than one billion people now use the app per month - little surprise, given it has long surpassed its original mapping remit.
+As well as accurate road maps, terrain and satellite images, Google Maps is now capable of intuitive GPS navigation with a multitude of options, search functionality, local business reviews, Street View, and much more.
 Certain navigation requests, such as "food near me" receive tens of millions of monthly searches in the US alone.

 With all this in mind, it’s natural that Google Maps would be one of the first ports of call for businesses looking to invest in indoor maps.
 In this post, we’ll examine everything you need to know about Google Maps’ indoor functionality - how it works, what it’s capable of, and what its limitations when it comes to modern indoor positioning and navigation systems are.

 How do indoor maps in Google Maps work?

 As anyone who has previously tried to use Google Maps in an indoor environment will know, only a limited number of buildings have indoor maps.
 This is because, unlike the world map that Google is constantly working to keep updated, indoor maps operate more like the local business listings you see frequently on the Maps interface.